digitalservicebund/ris-adm-literature/doc/adr/0010-single-app-for-administrative-directives-and-literature.md

 We will **integrate the Literatur documents into the existing BSG app**.
 - Each document type will have its own frontend and backend flow.
-- We will use separate database schemas per domain with their own users.
+- We will use separate database schemas per domain with their own users to ensure data isolation

 ## Consequences